AntonioLabinjan/FeelTrak/README.md

 ### **Join Us on This Musical Journey**

-We’re incredibly excited about what MoodTrek BETA can offer, but we can’t do it without your help.
+We’re incredibly excited about what FeelTrak BETA can offer, but we can’t do it without your help.
 Whether you’re pledging $10 for early access or $1,000+ to help us shape the future of the app, every bit of support brings us closer to delivering the best emotional music experience possible.

 Together, we can revolutionize how music interacts with our emotions.
 Let’s make this dream a reality!